GluuFederation/docs-gg-prod/docs/source/installation.md

 | **Client Id** | Used to manually set the client ID. |
 | **Client Secret** | Used to manually set the client secret. |

-!!!
-Note
-    During setup, we are register your metrics endpoint at Gluu license server.
-GG configure below some things.
+During setup, the metrics endpoint is registered with the Gluu license server.
+GG configures the following:

-      - Kong Service object with `name: gluu-org-metrics-service` and url `url: http://localhost:8001`
+  - Kong Service object with `name: gluu-org-metrics-service` and `url: http://localhost:8001`
   - Kong Route object with `methods: GET`, `paths: /gluu-metrics`, `strip_path: false` and `service: above_service_id`.
-      - Kong IP Restriction plugin so that this endpoint only accessible to Gluu license server.
+  - Kong IP Restriction plugin, which ensures this endpoint is only accessible to the Gluu license server.
-      - Configure Gluu `gluu-metrics` plugin globally.
+  - Configures the  Gluu `gluu-metrics` plugin globally.
-      - Register customer at Gluu license server `license.gluu.org`.
+  - Registers the customer at the Gluu license server, `https://license.gluu.org`.

 ## Finish the setup

 ```
 Gluu Gateway configuration successful!!! https://localhost:1338
 ```

 If you see the above message, it means the installation was successful.
-To log in to the Gluu Gateway admin portal, create an SSH tunnel on port 1338 from your workstation to the Gluu Gateway server, and point your browser at `https://localhost:1338`.
-Use the login and password that you also use to access the Gluu Server.
+To log in to the Gluu Gateway admin portal, create an SSH tunnel on port 1338 to the Gluu Gateway server, and point the browser at `https://localhost:1338`.
+Use the login and password used to access the Gluu Server.

 !!!
 Important
-    If you get any error in setup then check the logs in log file `/opt/gluu-gateway/setup/gluu-gateway-setup.log` and `/opt/gluu-gateway/setup/gluu-gateway-setup_error.log`
+    To diagnose errors during setup, check the log files: `/opt/gluu-gateway/setup/gluu-gateway-setup.log` and `/opt/gluu-gateway/setup/gluu-gateway-setup_error.log`

 !!!
 Note
-    If you do not want an SSH tunnel connection.
-See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.
-After this settings, you also need to update the OP clients redirect url and post logout url using oxd [update-site]() api.
+    If you do not want an SSH tunnel connection, see the [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.
+After these settings, you also need to update the OP clients redirect URL and post logout URL using the oxd [update-site](https://gluu.org/docs/oxd/4.0/api/#update-site) API.

-you can pass the json values to setup script in case you want to do a installation automation. [check here for json values.](https://github.com/GluuFederation/gluu-gateway/blob/version_4.0/t/scripts/install.sh#L64)
+If automating installation, the JSON values can be passed directly to the setup script.
+The JSON values can be found [here.](https://github.com/GluuFederation/gluu-gateway/blob/version_4.0/t/scripts/install.sh#L64)

 ## Applications and their ports